Emily Mariko: Personal life

 Emily Mariko became engaged to her longtime partner, Matt Rickard, in October 2021.
 The couple married on July 22, 2023 in Rancho Palos Verdes, California in a venue that viewers recognized as the same venue as Caleb and Julie’s wedding in the television series The O.C.
 Her wedding was widely discussed on social media and was noted for exemplifying "quiet luxury".
 The wedding was hailed as one of the top social media events of 2023 by The New York Times.
 In December 2023, she announced her pregnancy with her and Rickard's first child.
 Their son, Theodore, was born on June 15, 2024.
+Mariko announced her pregnancy with her second son in late 2025.
+In May 2026, Mariko announced the arrival of her son, Clifford.